NickN-Eng/NickN-Eng.github.io/_posts/2025-03-10-engineering-llm-assistant.md

 - Flexibility with multiple LLM providers offering stronger analytical capabilities (Gemini 2 pro).
 - Better data extraction from complex formats like tables, potentially due to my more robust document conversion workflow.

 Overall, each solution has it's use case, but I was particularly impressed by the ability of Gemini 2 pro's ability to apply engineering knowledge and perform some basic calculations / interpretation.
+Meanwhile, engineers prioritising ease of setup might lean towards OpenAI Custom GPTs.